 - Mason or jam jars

 - Tin cans (just be careful of the sharp edge)

 There are lots of herbs and small plants that can be grown indoors or in small outdoor spaces.
 You can pick up some of these seeds in your local supermarket.
 For example:

 - Pea shoots

-(note: some of the above plants will need bigger pots and extra space)
+(note: some of the above plants will need bigger pots and a little extra space)

-We’ve created free easy- to- follow activity cards to help get you get started with indoor growing!
+We’ve created free easy- to- follow activity cards to help get you started with indoor growing!